ldeso/hugo-flex/README.md

 - 100% native code, no framework used
 - Fully responsive layout with no hardcoded screen sizes
-- CSS [dynamically embedded](#additional-css-rules) in HTML files
+- Additional CSS and JS can be [dynamically embedded](#additional-css-rules) in HTML files
-- Full posts shown in RSS feed
+- Full posts in RSS feed
 - Semantic HTML
 - No javascript